“Astounding virtuosity…I had no idea how agile a bass player could be!”

 Bottesini Grande Allegro di Concerto Alla Mendelssohn; Capriccio di Bravura; Adagio Melanconico ed Appassionato

-Schumann Fünf Stücke im Volkston Op.
+R. Schumann Fünf Stücke im Volkston Op.
 102; Kinderszenen Op.
 15 - 7.
 Träumerei; Adagio & Allegro Op.
 70; Three Romances Op.
 94

 C. Schumann 3 Romances Op.
 22